Lowest Mortgage Rate in Canada. Starting from 2.49%

 What is the difference between annualized quarterly GDP growth and year-over-year GDP growth?

-• Annualized GDP (Gross Domestic Product) growth is the quarter-over-quarter change, compounded and scaled to a yearly pace.
+• Annualized GDP (Gross Domestic Product) growth represents the quarter-over-quarter change, compounded and scaled to an annual pace.

-• Year-over-year growth is the change vs the same month or quarter a year earlier.
+• Year-over-year growth refers to the change compared to the same month or quarter a year earlier.

 Annualized growth gives a sense of how the economy would expand over a full year if that quarter’s pace continued.